noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 28/6/2021 05:49 Yesterday night I've got a fast food. **Francesca** use bioscalar waves, the neural weapons, to move my stomach content because it's very uncommon that I eat for the night.
 Not I wake up and I've got to vomit.
 Yestarday I wrote about her connections with Cosa Nostra, and a couple of morons start to do dream injections to me. *Mafia threats*.

+- 28/6/2021 16:15 someone saying that is a Mafia just threat me to hit me and put me in the wheel chair.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)